 BALLROOM -- Ballroom Magic Dance Center, 4200 N. Access Road.
 Dance, 8:30-10:30 p.m.
 Fridays, May 24 and 31. $10 per person.
 423-771-3646.

 • Mondays: Allemande Hall, 7400 Standifer Gap Road.
 Dance to music of all genres, 5:30-6:30 p.m. $7 per evening, $22 monthly. www.linesinmotion.net.

-SHAG - Elks Lodge, Graysville Road at East Brainerd Road.
-Dance with Choo Choo Shag Club, 7 p.m.
-Thursdays. $5 members, $7 guests, free to first-time guests. email@example.com.
+SHAG -- Elks Lodge, Graysville Road at East Brainerd Road.
+Dance with members of Choo Choo Shag Club, 7 p.m.
+Thursdays. $5 members, $7 guests, free to first-time guests. firstname.lastname@example.org.